hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_5960d372-76be-4878-b6c6-8bece6fc0d72-0_2.content.md

 # AI Space Odyssey

 Welcome to our website, where we explore the wonders of space and artificial intelligence.
-Our wallpaper depicts a team of AInauts and their AI companions piloting a massive spacecraft through the heart of a galaxy, with stars and nebulae all around them.
+Our wallpaper depicts a team of Ainauts and their AI companions piloting a massive spacecraft through the heart of a galaxy, with stars and nebulae all around them.

 ## About Us